ghofranjdaradkh/taskmaster/README.md

 setting page that can save user name and shows it in the main page task details that shows the task name and discription

+## Activites :
+Main activity :
+it have some buttons (add task , all task , setting) and it  show the tasks that added in the data base
+ADD Tasks :
+it will make the user add tasks and descriptions and the status of this task then it will save in the database setting page : it make the user save his name and the appear in the main page task details: when the user click on the task it appear new page that show the details of this task

+# Espresso Testing :
+Add three Espresso tests
+### ADDTASKTest
+### MainActivitysettingTest
+### taskdetailsTest

 -------------------------------------------------------------------
 -------------------------------------------------------------------